 Desktop hard drive size

 Desktops usually have larger hard drives, because they can physically fit a larger disk.
 They’re also more likely to be shared with other people and so need enough storage capacity to fit data from several users at the same time.
-Standard hard drives for desktops run from 500GB (or smaller!) to a terabyte (or larger!).
+Standard hard drives for desktops run from 500GB (or smaller!) to as large as several a terabytes (TB) in size (or larger!).
 But given the accessibility of cloud storage, the everyday user doesn’t usually need a large capacity hard drive.